diogob/postgres-websockets/README.md

 # PostgREST-WS [![CircleCI](https://circleci.com/gh/diogob/postgrest-ws.svg?style=svg)](https://circleci.com/gh/diogob/postgrest-ws)

-PostgREST-WS is an extension of [PostgREST](https://github.com/begriffs/postgrest) that adds websockets capabilites to the HTTP layer on top of [PostgreSQL](https://www.postgresql.org).
+PostgREST-WS is a [WAI](https://hackage.haskell.org/package/wai) middleware designed for use with [PostgREST](https://github.com/begriffs/postgrest) that adds websockets capabilites to the HTTP layer on top of [PostgreSQL](https://www.postgresql.org).

 To understand the concept of mapping a database schema directly to an HTTP API watch the video and take